arlottandrea/didactic_agv/README.md

 roslaunch m2wr_description rviz.launch: rviz shows the different topic of the agv. here you can see camera captures and laser captures

-rosrun gazebo_ros gazebo: world simulator
+rosrun gazebo_ros gazebo: world simulator here open the world avaible in the folder "world".
+/scrivere come

 rosrun teleop_twist_keyboard teleop_twist_keyboard.py: keyboard control of the robot